 In this article, for the sake of simplicity and consistency, we will be using the term “homosexual” as a blanket term to represent all queer, bisexual, pansexual, questioning, and other non-heterosexual orientations.
 If you would like to learn more, you can read our Sexual Orientation and Gender Identity article.
 If you need resources or support, you can visit our Support Groups and Organizations page, as well as our Resources page.

-Religion and sexual identity are two aspects of our culture that have historically appeared to clash.
-Until recently, “the religious condemnation of homosexual acts, and even homosexual persons, was unquestioned.”1 Regular participation in organized worship has proven to be the strongest demographic predictor of whether a person disapproves of homosexual relationships or not.
-Yet this relationship has fluctuated immensely throughout time.
-Each faith holds a unique view on sexuality that has come to shape how we perceive sex.
+Religion and sexual orientation have historically appeared to clash.
+For centuries, “the religious condemnation of homosexual acts, and even homosexual persons, was unquestioned.”1 In the United States, regular participation in organized worship has proven to be the strongest demographic predictor of whether a person disapproves of homosexuality or not.1 The relationship between religions and homosexuality is complex and has fluctuated immensely throughout time.
+Every faith holds a unique view on sexuality that has come to shape how we perceive sex.
 Oftentimes, these convictions are adjusted as we adapt to the diversity of sexual expressions in the world.

 There are three primary stances on homosexuality in regards to religion: